 - 2.17 Bournemouth Borough Council, Dorset County Council and Borough of Poole are all Waste Planning Authorities.
 This means that they are responsible for determining planning applications for waste development in their respective areas.
 The three authorities have worked together to prepare this joint Waste Plan for the entire area.
-(3)Planning applications are judged against the statutory development plan, which includes the adopted Waste Plan, along with national policy. - 2.18 The three authorities are also responsible for waste management, including the collection and disposal of local authority waste, in their respective areas. - 2.19 The Dorset Waste Partnership (DWP) provides waste and cleansing services for the six Dorset district councils.
-(4) Bournemouth and Poole provide their own waste collection services. - 2.20 Each of the waste disposal/collection authorities have responsibilities that include: - Collection of waste from households and some commercial premises - Street cleaning and litter control - Arrangements via contracts for recycling/recovery/disposal of waste - The provision and operation of sites where members of the public can take their own waste - 2.21 Bournemouth, DWP and Poole are each responsible for the production of a waste management strategy that provides the long term direction for local authority collected waste.
-The Waste Plan has taken account of these strategies. - 2.22 Businesses across Bournemouth, Dorset and Poole are free to make whatever arrangements they choose for managing their waste, a range of waste service providers are known to be active in business waste collection, treatment and disposal.
+The Waste Planning Authorities are responsible for determining planning applications for waste development in their respective areas.
+This plan has been jointly prepared and is the statutory Waste Plan for the entire area, sharing the same geographical extent as Dorset Local Enterprise Partnership and Dorset Local Nature Partnership.
+(3) Planning applications are judged against the statutory development plan, which includes the adopted Waste Plan, along with national policy and any relevant local planning policy documents (MM2.2). - 2.18 The three authorities are also responsible for waste management, including the collection and disposal of local authority waste, in their respective areas. - 2.19 The Dorset Waste Partnership (DWP) provides waste and cleansing services for the six Dorset district councils.
+(4) Bournemouth and Poole provide their own waste collection services. - 2.20 Each of the waste disposal/collection authorities have responsibilities that include: - Collection of waste from households and some commercial premises - Street cleaning and litter control - Arrangements via contracts for recycling/recovery/disposal of waste - The provision and operation of sites where members of the public can take their own waste